A heuristic pricing and hedging framework for multi-currency fixed income desks: Introduction

-The paper proposes a generalized framework to price and hedge cross currency swaps.
-This framework makes it possible to map the entity funding structure while still matching liquidly traded products i.e. it allows centralizing funding or simply fund each leg in its own currency.
-Starting from the single currency setting in each currency, it is based on the decomposition of customized cross currency swaps as a combination of market quoted currency swaps plus a minor amount of additional cash flows which embed the pricing and hedging inaccuracies which are model-dependent.
-These minor additional cash-flows can then be OIS-discounted (or funded) in their own currency or converted to another currency through foreign exchange forwards and thereafter OIS-discounted or funded in that currency.
-This naturally allows choosing the currency perspective from which funding is managed.
-When cross currency basis spreads tend to zero, this multi-currency pricing converges to the valuation of cash flows in each currency according to the single currency setting.
+The paper proposes a heuristic present value concept (applied to deterministic cash flows) for multi-currency pricing and hedging illustrated for cross currency swaps.
+This naturally allows choosing the funding and therefore the collateral currency in the valuation and its pricing impact.
+Starting from OIS discounting in each currency, the approach is based on the decomposition of customized cross currency swaps as a combination of market quoted cross currency swaps plus a minor amount of additional cash flows which embed the pricing and hedging components which actually are model dependent.
+These minor additional cash-flows may then be funded in the collateral currency for collateralized operations.
+In addition, for uncollateralized operations these cash-flows may be funded in the cheapest currency or in the currency which provides the best connection with the products used for hedging.
+When market foreign exchange forwards are replicated by overnight cash and carry arguments\footnote{Overnight cash and carry arguments imply FX forwards calculated with OIS discount factors in both currencies.
+This implicitly assumes that funding in both currencies is symmetric and there is not a funding advantage of one currency with respect to the other.}, this heuristic multi-currency pricing converges to OIS cash flow discounting in the currency in which cash flows are denominated.
+This heuristic framework is valid only for the most frequently traded products (e.g. swaps and cross currency swaps).
 Valuation of complex multi-currency exotic products such as callable swaps are beyond the scope of this framework.

-The paper assumes full collateralization of trades (see \cite{Bianchetti2009b}) and a funding structure between Front Office desks and the balance sheet of the bank or ALCO (Asset and Liability Committee) at the overnight index-rate at least on one currency, provided that desks do not have a consistent liquidity imbalance between borrowing and lending (see \cite{Hull2012}, \cite{Henrard2007} and \cite{Carrion2013} for more information about discounting and collateralized derivative pricing).
-When dealing with uncollateralized pricing and even if these hypotheses are not fulfilled, the collateralized framework will always provide a reference ``risk-free'' pricing on top of which funding and credit value adjustments can be applied (see \cite{Brigo2013}, \cite{Cesari2013}, \cite{Ruiz2011}, \cite{Ruiz2013}, \cite{Ruiz2014} for an overview of these adjustments).
+When the paper assumes full collateralization of trades (see \cite{Bianchetti2009b}), it also considers a funding structure between Front Office desks and the balance sheet of the bank at the overnight index-rate, provided that desks do not have a consistent liquidity imbalance between borrowing and lending.
+When dealing with uncollateralized pricing and even if these hypotheses are not fulfilled, the collateralized framework will always provide a reference or theoretical price on top of which funding and credit value adjustments can be added.